autowarefoundation/autoware.universe/planning/obstacle_velocity_limiter/README.md

 ## (Optional) Error detection and handling

-The critical case for this node is when an obstacle is falsely detected very close to the trajectory such that the corresponding apparent safe velocity suddenly becomes very low.
+The critical case for this node is when an obstacle is falsely detected very close to the trajectory such that the corresponding velocity suddenly becomes very low.
 This can cause a sudden brake and two mechanisms can be used to mitigate these errors.

 Parameter `min_adjusted_velocity` allow to set a minimum to the adjusted velocity, preventing the node to slow down the vehicle too much.